MasoudKhanalizadeh/WorkloadRWStat/README.md

 # WorkloadRWStat

+> **Fast insights into I/O behavior of real-world workloads**

+---

 **WorkloadRWStat** is a lightweight Bash-based CLI tool for analyzing text-based workload trace files.
-It scans each file in a given directory, counts the number of lines containing the keywords `Read` and `Write`, and reports their percentages relative to total lines.
+It scans each file in a given directory, counts the number of lines containing `Read` and `Write`, and reports their percentages relative to total lines.

-This tool is designed to help system architects, researchers, and performance engineers gain quick insights into I/O behavior patterns within **any kind of workload trace**, such as database benchmarks, virtual desktop infrastructure logs, synthetic I/O generators, and more.
+This tool is designed to help system architects, researchers, and performance engineers gain quick insights into I/O behavior patterns within **any kind of workload trace**, such as database benchmarks, virtualization logs, synthetic I/O generators, and more.

 ---